digital-asset/daml/docs/source/concepts/glossary.rst

      - Authorization
    * - ``create``
      - ``(Template c) => c -> Update (ContractId c)``
-     - All signatories of the created contract instance
+     - All signatories of the created contract
    * - ``exercise``
      - ``ContractId c -> e -> Update r``
      - All controllers of the choice
    * - ``fetch``
      - ``ContractId c -> e -> Update r``
-     - One of the union of signatories and observers of the fetched contract instance
+     - One of the union of signatories and observers of the fetched contract
    * - ``fetchByKey``
      - ``k -> Update (ContractId c, c)``
      - Same as ``fetch``